yalov/KVASS/README.md

 You make your vessel in the Editor, click Launch, and instead of launching, new Alarm in the KAC is created. if planning time satisfies you, you exit to the KSC and wait until your 'planning' KAC Alarm is finished.
 After that you going back to the Editor and finally launch your vessel with the Launch button.
 The funds will be spended when you launching your vessel.
 Alarm is deleted automatically.

-The mod doesn't limit how many vessel you can plan simultaneously.

 By default at start of your game, 1 fund of a vessel's cost will be planned 10 seconds, and additional day for a bureaucracy after.
 Simple as that!

 So, for example: